preboot/angular-webpack/README.md

 ### Add new components, services, pipes with Angular 2 cli

+**ANGULAR CLI IS EVOLVING REALLY FAST SO THE CLI SUPPORT HERE IS BROKEN, WILL UPDATE SOON.**

 * `npm install -g angular-cli` to install Angular 2 cli
 * Add a new component with: `ng generate component my-new-component`
 * Add a new service with: `ng generate service my-new-service`